Tea Ropati: Playing career

 Ropati started his professional career with the Newcastle Knights in 1988 before moving to England.
 Playing for St. Helens he made a name for himself as a centre/five eighth who kicked goals.
 He also won the 1992/3 British First Division player of the year award.

 During the 1991–92 season he played in St. Helens' 24–14 victory over Rochdale Hornets in the 1991 Lancashire Cup Final at Wilderspool Stadium, Warrington, on 20 October 1991.
 During the 1992–93 season he played at in the 4–5 defeat by Wigan in the 1992 Lancashire Cup Final at Knowsley Road, St. Helens, on 18 October 1992.

 In 1995 he returned home to join the new Auckland Warriors in the first Australian Rugby League premiership.
 He was the Warriors' player of the year in 1995.
 He stayed with the Warriors for four seasons before retiring after the 1998 season.

-Ropati represented the New Zealand national rugby league team between 1996 and 1997 and also played for Western Samoa at the 1995 Rugby League World Cup.
+Ropati represented the New Zealand national rugby league team from 1986 to 1997 and also played for Western Samoa at the 1995 Rugby League World Cup.